 "The Supreme Military Council has in the past year received only $3 million in assistance," the source added.

-Britain and the United States suspended their non-lethal aid to Idriss's FSA in December after armed fighters seized its warehouses on the Syrian-Turkish border.
+Britain and the US suspended their non-lethal aid to Idriss's FSA in December after armed fighters seized its warehouses on the Syrian-Turkish border.

 "The SMC is very weak and represents nothing in comparison with the big groups fighting on the ground," said Nazeer al-Khatib from Aleppo.